 The beauty of this tiny species is that it is harmful to a special group of organisms: the very bacteria causing your bad breath.
 They do so by producing a special variety of proteins called bacteriocin-like inhibitory substances (BLISs).

 Though their actions are complex, BLIS proteins perform one basic task, which is to inhibit the growth of other microbes in your mouth.
 As you might expect, this little trick can be - and, in some specialty breath freshening products, is - exploited for its bad breath-fighting consequences.

 All halitosis is caused by bacteria on your tongue, teeth, gums and palate.
-While alcohol-based mouthwashes can kill quite a few of these microorganisms, no such product is 100 percent effective.
-Those bacteria that aren't killed when you gargle with alcohol quickly repopulate your mouth and begin producing foul-smelling compounds.
+While alcohol-based mouthwashes can knock out quite a few of these microorganisms, no such product is 100 percent effective.
+Those bacteria that aren't attacked when you gargle with alcohol quickly repopulate your mouth and begin producing foul-smelling compounds.

 If alcohol won't do the trick, what will?
 The BLIS created by the S. salivarius strain K12 has been found in a number of lab tests to inhibit the growth of odor-producing bacteria - hence the name BLIS K12 oral care probiotics.

 A study published in the journal Applied and Environmental Microbiology found that this substance, BLIS taken from S. salivarius K2, is quite safe.
 "It has very low pathogenic potential and is unlikely to cause disease in healthy humans," said the authors, who were associated with BLIS Technologies and the Department of Microbiology and Immunology at New Zealand's University of Otago.